nuriel77/iri-playbook/docs/installation.rst

   iota02.tangle.io ansible_user=root
   10.20.30.40      ansible_ssh_port=9922

 A requirement is that you can SSH access these servers from the server you are working on.
+Please check :ref:`configMultipleSSHHost` for more information.

 Running the Playbook